Protect Your Dog In The Outdoors

 It’s dangerous for your dog, and against the law, because it harms wildlife — especially during the winter, when dogs can put more pressure on vulnerable animals trying to conserve energy.

 State law prohibits people from allowing their pets to “harass” (chase, molest, worry, disturb) wildlife, except when hunting or during pursuit seasons.
 (Pursuit season is Sept.
-1 – Jan.
-31 for wild hatched upland birds.)
+1 - Jan.
+31 for wild hatched upland birds.
+There is no pursuit season for sage-grouse, sharp-tailed grouse, or spruce grouse.)
 See wildlife area regulations for information on training dogs at wildlife areas.

 Don’t let your dog eat raw salmon.
 It can carry the bacteria that causes deadly salmon poisoning disease (SPD) in dogs.
 Dogs can become severely ill when they eat fish with bacteria.